 Interfacing cold atoms with optical waveguides has been a very active field of research over the past two decades \cite{Duan2001,Kimble2008,Lepert2011,Thompson2013,Lee2013,Ritter2018,Hilton2018}.
 This has been motivated by the great potential of hybrid atom-photon systems for sensing, quantum communication and quantum information processing~\cite{Kimble2008,Monro2001,Reiserer2015,Nieddu2016}.
 Existing approaches tend to involve purpose designed systems such as tapered nanofibres~\cite{Sague2007,Nayak2008,Kumar2015,Patterson2018,Corzo2019}, hollow-core fibres \cite{Renn1995,Bajcsy2009,Okaba2014,Blatt2016,Langbecker2018} or other custom-built waveguide and photonic crystal structures~\cite{Kohnen2010,Hood2016}, which don't lend themselves readily to integration.
 Herein we describe a universal technique, capable of interfacing cold atoms with nearly any existing waveguide system.
 This new approach will allow hybrid devices to take full advantage of the capabilities of all-optical waveguide chips, which have reached a very high level of development \cite{Marshall2009,Sansoni2010,Poulios2014}.
 The increased range and complexity of operations thus permitted can be expected to greatly expand the potential of hybrid atom-photon devices, opening the door to long-standing experimental and technological goals \cite{Duan2001,Kimble2008,Monro2001,Reiserer2015}.

-The basis of the technique described herein is the introduction of cold atoms into microscopic, laser-drilled holes in optical waveguides, see Fig.~\ref{fig:project_aimim}\textbf{a} and \ref{fig:project_aimim}\textbf{b}.
+The basis of the technique described herein is the introduction of cold atoms into microscopic, laser-drilled holes in optical waveguides, see Fig.~\ref{fig:project_aimim}\textbf{(a)} and \ref{fig:project_aimim}\textbf({b)}.
 Laser micromachining can be used to create holes at any desired location(s) within a very wide range of materials, including most glasses and ceramics, silicon, metals and polymers \cite{Mishra2015}.
 This is a significant advantage over techniques linked to specific waveguide materials and architectures, as it will allow the method to be applied easily across a broad range of waveguide devices and to take full advantage of advances in subwavelength integrated optics and optical metamaterials \cite{Cheben2018}.
-Furthermore, the shape of these holes can be controlled and modified according to the needs of the user\cite{Cooper2019}, see Fig \ref{fig:project_aimim}\textbf{c}.
+Furthermore, the shape of these holes can be controlled and modified according to the needs of the user\cite{Cooper2019}, see Fig.~\ref{fig:project_aimim}\textbf{(c)}.

 Drilling a transverse hole through an optical waveguide allows cold atoms to be directly overlapped with the centre of the propagating mode of the waveguide and hence enables good coupling between photons and atoms.
-It has been shown that with the addition of an optical cavity strong coupling between the atoms and the guided light should be achievable in such systems \cite{Cooper2019}.
-The technique should be extendible to multiple holes in a single waveguide, thus allowing atoms at different sites to be coherently coupled via the optical field.
+It has been shown that with the addition of an optical cavity strong coupling between the atoms and the guided light is achievable in such systems \cite{Cooper2019}.
+The technique can be extended to multiple holes in a single waveguide, thus allowing atoms at different sites to be coherently coupled via the optical field.

-We provide an experimental demonstration of the above technique within a standard, single-mode optical fibre (Thorlabs 780HP).
-A cloud of cold Cs atoms is guided into 30 $\mu$m diameter cylindrical through-hole, drilled orthogonally to the core of the fibre.
-The atoms absorb 87\% of the optical power of a resonant probe beam travelling through the fibre.
+We provide an experimental demonstration of the above technique within a standard, single-mode optical fiber (Thorlabs 780HP).
+A cloud of cold Cs atoms is guided into 30 $\mu$m diameter cylindrical through-hole, drilled orthogonally to the core of the fiber.
+The atoms absorb 87\% of the optical power of a resonant probe beam traveling through the fiber.